thundercore/developers-portal/docs/erc20-smart-contract.md

 ## 5. Interacting with the new token

-Now, we are preparing to set up our frontend web page for user interact our tokens.
-In this tutorial, we are focusing on smart contract creation but not on frontend and web3 communitcate contracts.
+Now, we are preparing to set up our frontend web page for user interacting with our tokens.
+In this tutorial, we focus on smart contract creation but not on frontend and web3 communitcating with contracts.
 Hence, we just give an example at https://github.com/LucienLee/thundercore-erc20/tree/master/client.
-If you're interested at the detail, you can look up the reference in the end.
+If you're interested in the detail, you can look up the reference in the end.

 1. Copy all files in [https://github.com/LucienLee/thundercore-erc20/tree/master/client](https://github.com/LucienLee/thundercore-erc20/tree/master/client) to your local client folder.
 We recommend you pull the whole project and copy and past client folder to yours.